Candice Bergen: Television and other work

+She portrayed an editor of Vogue on Sex and the City.
+Her daughter, Chloe Malle, joined the magazine in 2011 and became the head of editorial in 2024.
+Malle was named editor-in-chief of Vogue magazine by Anna Wintour on September 1, 2025, replacing Wintour who has been in the role since 1988.

 Murphy Brown

 In 1988, she took the lead role in the sitcom Murphy Brown, in which she played a tough television reporter.
-The series provided her with the opportunity to show her little-seen comic talent, and although primarily a conventional sitcom, the show did tackle important issues.
-Murphy Brown, a recovering alcoholic, became a single mother and later battled breast cancer.
+This provided her with the opportunity to show her little-seen comic talent.
+The series made frequent reference to politicians and political issues of the day; though it was primarily a conventional sitcom, the show tackled important issues.
+For example, Brown was a recovering alcoholic who became a single mother and later battled breast cancer.

 In 1992, Vice President Dan Quayle criticized prime-time TV for showing the Murphy Brown character "mocking the importance of fathers by bearing a child alone and calling it just another lifestyle choice."

-Quayle's disparaging remarks were subsequently written into the show, with Murphy shown watching Quayle's speech in disbelief at his insensitivity and ignorance of the reality of the lives of single mothers.
+Quayle's disparaging remarks were subsequently written into the show, with Brown shown watching Quayle's speech in disbelief at his insensitivity and ignorance of the reality of the lives of single mothers.
 A subsequent episode explored the subject of family values within a diverse set of families.
 The Brown character arranges for a truckload of potatoes to be dumped in front of Quayle's residence, an allusion to an infamous incident in which Quayle erroneously directed a school child to spell the word "potato" as "potatoe".

 In reality, Bergen agreed with at least some of Quayle's observations, saying that while the particular remark was "an arrogant and uninformed posture", as a whole, it was "a perfectly intelligent speech about fathers not being dispensable and nobody agreed with that more than I did."

 Bergen's run on Murphy Brown was extremely successful.
-The show ran for ten seasons and between 1989 and 1998, Bergen was nominated for an Emmy Award seven times and won five.
+The show ran for ten seasons; between 1989 and 1998, Bergen was nominated for an Emmy Award seven times and won five.
 After her fifth win, she declined future nominations for the role.

-Throughout the same time frame as Murphy Brown, Bergen also appeared as the main spokesperson for a Sprint telephone ad campaign.

-She produced and starred in the TV movie Mary & Tim (1996).